 CSV

 Suppose you have a CSV file that details the energy consumption of various manufacturing stations in a factory.
 The file includes the station name, the month, and the total electricity consumed.
-You want to add a new column that displays the number of parts produced per station, based on the assumption that each part consumes a specific amount of electricity in addition to the machine's base electricity consumption.
+You want to add a new column that displays the number of parts produced per station, based on the assumption that each part consumes a specific amount of electricity.

 CSV Input: